smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/docs/BUILD.md

 Postgres can proxy users (see ident.conf examples in the bottom of the buuild notes.
 Typically this is used to allow remote postgres administrator user authentication and to logon as the schema owner (rif40).

-## 2.1 Database development environment
+## 2.1 Database Development Environment

-Current two databases are used: *sahsuland* and *sahsuland_dev*.
+Current three databases are used: *sahsuland*, *sahsuland_dev* and *sahusland_empty*.
 The installer database *sahsuland* is kept stable for long periods, *sahsuland_dev* is the working database.
 The development database *sahusland_dev* is built from psql scripts which create and populate the database ojects.
 Then alter scripts not under development and then run and the database tested.
 The database is then exported and then imported into *sahsuland*.
 The *sahsuland_dev* database can then be enhanced with the alter scripts under development.
+*sahusland_empty* is used to test data loading and contains no health data, only the *sahsuland* geography.

-The middleware always runs against sahusland.
+The middleware always runs against *sahsuland*.

 After the move from the SAHSU private network to the main Imperial network the database structure is only modified by alter scripts so that the SAHSU Private network